This 9-year-old girl has some excellent advice for dealing with the pandemic—and life in general

 In many ways, Josie Martin-Knowles has had it good during the pandemic.
 She lives on a farm in rural Maryland.
 She has lots of room to run around outside.
 Plus, there are chickens and goats that she has to feed on the weekends.
 She has a little sister to play with.
 Her mom runs an outdoor adventure camp, that reopened this summer under the motto “sunshine and sanitize.”
 It had some restrictions, with smaller group sizes, regular COVD-19 screenings, no overnights or shared equipment.
 Still, Josie was able to spend a lot of her hot summer days out on the Potomac River, kayaking, or tubing, or paddling around on a standup paddle board with other kids.
 She just finished fourth grade at a small private school that is planning to have in-person instruction in the fall.
-On most mornings, she gets to eat her all-time favorite breakfast: waffles with “loads and loads of nutella.”
+On most mornings, she gets to eat her all-time favorite breakfast: waffles with “loads and loads of Nutella.”

 But Josie, age 9, is also coping with the stressors of daily life during a pandemic.
 The coronavirus experience and the months-long quarantine has been difficult for everyone, but tough for kids in unique ways.
 There’s the boredom of being stuck inside the house with your family members day after day.
 There’s the frustration of being filled with energy but only having limited ways to expend it.
 There’s the way you process time slowly, making the future feel so far away.
 (After all, as a proportion of a 9 year-old’s life, six months is a lot.)
 There’s the fact that your sphere of influence, small to begin with, just got even smaller.